-Breast milk was Not Done during the years I was born.
-Good Midwest girls grew up eating beef or pork with potatoes at every meal, and most of it was cooked in the bacon grease that sat in an old tin can on a corner of the stove.
+I didn’t start out with healthy habits.
+A good midwestern girl, I had meat and potatoes at every meal, most of it cooked in the bacon grease that sat in an old tin can on a corner of the stove.
 Vegetables were a spoonful of warmed canned peas or green beans, which almost no one actually ate.
-Can you blame them?
+Can you blame us?

 As a teenager and college student, I ate what was cheap.
-Taco Bell, Little Caesars Pizza (Four bucks, Four bucks, Four bucks!), Budget Gourmet frozen meals I could get two for a dollar on sale, and bucket loads of ramen whose chemical aftertaste I came to adore.
+Taco Bell, Little Caesars Pizza (Four bucks, Four bucks, Four bucks!), and bucket loads of ramen whose chemical aftertaste I came to adore.
 Mmmm, nitrites.

-It wasn’t until my late twenties that it occurred to me that maybe this wasn’t the best way to go on.
-Yeah, I know, I’m quick.
-It has been a very slow evolution, but these days I eat healthy food and force feed it to my family as well.
-I also exercise, meditate, and practice mindfulness.
-I know.
-Feel free to hate me.
-Except, of course, that would probably be very unhealthy for you.
-But whatever- your life, your journey.
+Eventually in my late twenties it occurred to me that maybe this wasn’t the best way to go on.
+I know, I’m quick.
+It has been a slow evolution, but these days my family and I cook and eat healthy food.

 Many, but not all, recipes are gluten and meat free.
 Most can be adjusted to accommodate different diets.
 Bon Appetit!